-Interview: New York Times explains the in-house adtech it is using to prepare for the death of third-party cookies - Press Gazette
+New York Times preparing for death of third-party cookies - Press Gazette

 Today, for the latest edition of Press Gazette’s new Marketing Matters newsletter, we speak to Pranay Prabhat, senior director overseeing digital ads engineering at the New York Times, about the challenges of 2021 – which he describes as “the most important year” of his time in the job – and his team’s new first-party data advertising programme.

-Click here to sign up for Press Gazette’s fortnightly Marketing Matters newsletter
+[Click here to sign up for Press Gazette’s fortnightly Marketing Matters newsletter]

 New first-party data programme